tardate/LittleArduinoProjects/Kraft/Spain/PolikarpovI16/README.md

 # #748 I-16 Escuadrilla de Mosca

-Building the beautiful ClearProp 1:72 rednding of the Polikarpov I-16 in Spanish Republican Air Force service in the Escuadrilla de Mosca.
+Building the beautiful ClearProp 1:72 rendering of the Polikarpov I-16 in Spanish Republican Air Force service in the Escuadrilla de Mosca.
 No electronics.

 ![Build](./assets/PolikarpovI16_build.jpg?raw=true)